Pětka: End

-When it was founded, it was thought the Petka would last only briefly.
+When it was founded, it was thought the Pětka would last only briefly.
 However, "the provisional often proves lasting", and it lasted in some form or another until the end of the First Republic of Czechoslovakia.
 With the dissolution of the Pětka came the end of discipline in the coalition.
 Czech and Slovak politicians began to argue, and long-suppressed conflicts were soon exposed.